AbSciBio/remote-work/README.md

 ### Conference Rooms

 Conference rooms are a limited resource.
-Only reserve a conference room when it's required and immediately release reserved conference rooms if they're not needed.
+Only reserve a conference room when it's required and immediately release reserved conference rooms if they're no longer needed.
 Reserving a conference room and not using it may prevent collaboration when it's needed most.

 ### Zoom Whiteboard